 3. A 1000 – 2000 word statement detailing how they have met the criteria;

 4. Nominations from four Chartered Members of the Institute.
 Nominations should be in the form of a letter or email which supports the candidate's claims.
 Nominees need to receive a copy of the applicant's final application to base their letter/email on.
+They should send their statement directly to the applicant (not the Institute), who will then co-ordinate the submission.

 The length of the letter/email of support should be a minimum of one side of A4 and should include the following: